 These are usually to work out what dilutions of the stock reagents are required in order to prepare working solutions, in the case of biochemistry-related practicals.

 Sometimes the amount of raw data is excessive (e.g. a computer printout of hundreds of numbers) and it is best to insert this at the end of the report as an appendix and to put a summary of these results in the results section.

 An extended report may, in addition to the discussion references, include references for the introduction, instrumentation or applied theory sections.
 Formal referencing, e.g. using the Harvard system, may be required.

 Prepared by Deanna Jones and Pam Mort © The Learning Centre, UNSW.
-For enquiries and suggestions, contact Pam Mort email@example.com.
+For enquiries and suggestions, contact The Learning Centre (email@example.com).
 This guide may be distributed or adapted for educational purposes.
 Full and proper acknowledgement is required.